-Our digital arts instrutor, Ms Pollet, currently instructs students in exploring applications from the Adobe CS6 Master Collection, including Photoshop, Flash and Premiere Pro, for drawing, image manipulation, animation, movie making, and digital photography.
-The following applications are also used when needed; Dragon Frame, iMovie, Photo Booth, Garage Band.
+Our digital arts instructor, Ms Pollet, instructs students in exploring applications from the Adobe CS6 Master Collection, including Photoshop, Flash and Premiere Pro, for drawing, image manipulation, animation, movie making, and digital photography.
+Students also explore the use of Dragon Frame, iMovie, Photo Booth, and Garage Band.

-Students in grades 2-5 are introduced to the Macintosh environment first, learning to create, open, and save files correctly.
-The Fillmore digital arts lab is equipped with Apple 20″ Intel Core 2 Duo iMacs with iSight cameras, digital cameras, Pro HD1080p web cams, tripods, green screen, multi-plane animation stations, printers, scanners and wacom draw tablets.
+Students are introduced to the Macintosh environment first, learning to create, open, and save files correctly.
+The Fillmore digital arts lab is equipped with Apple 20″ Intel Core 2 Duo iMacs with iSight cameras, digital cameras, Pro HD1080p web cams, tripods, green screen, multi-plane animation stations (designed and built by Ms Pollet), printers, scanners and Wacom draw tablets.